 • Coating, cleaning, drying, disposal of wastewater: volatile organic components

-• Flooring/bleaching: aniline vapors, hydrogen sulfide carriers, chlorine, and bubbles of chlorine
+• Flooring/bleaching: aniline vapours, hydrogen sulfide carriers, chlorine, and bubbles of chlorine

 Noise pollution: Excessive noise generated by textile production units threatens the lives of employees and their homes.
 It can cause a chronic loss of hearing.
 Many textile workers, especially weavers, have also suffered hearing loss in the workplace.
-High rumors, including irritability, lack of concentration, anxiety, or increased pneumonia, cause psychological and physical harm.
-The solution is to incorporate emerging technology in a more convenient way.
+High rumours, including irritability, lack of concentration, anxiety, or increased pneumonia, cause psychological and physical harm.
+The solution is to incorporate emerging technology more conveniently.

-Toxic waste: It can be used in any type – effluents, water, air, dust, organic contaminants, phosphates, chlorinated solvents, etc., from various processes such as fiber processing, teasing, writing, blanking, washing, and so forth.
-Dyes, chemicals, additives, solvents that are hazardous in nature are often exposed to staff in the treating and printing industries.
+Toxic waste: It can be used in any type – effluents, water, air, dust, organic contaminants, phosphates, chlorinated solvents, etc., from various processes such as fibre processing, teasing, writing, blanking, washing, and so forth.
+Dyes, chemicals, additives, and solvents hazardous in nature are often exposed to staff in the treating and printing industries.

-In processes such as bleaching, dyeing and finishing, preparation of flax, and using solvents for the production of synthetic fiber, skin disorders are popular.
-Some intermediate dyestuffs can cause cancer in the bladder.
-The health risks of work include byssinosis, chronic bronchitis, dermatitis, and bladder cancer among the dyes and nasal cavity cancer between weavers and others.
+In processes such as bleaching, dyeing and finishing, preparation of flax, and using solvents to produce synthetic fibre, skin disorders are popular.
+In addition, some intermediate dyestuffs can cause cancer in the bladder.
+Work health risks include byssinosis, chronic bronchitis, dermatitis, and bladder cancer among the dyes and nasal cavity cancer between weavers and others.